 Some cost-effective methods for increasing sustainability include substituting energy efficient lighting retrofits that do not require new fixtures, deploying low-aerators on bathroom and shower faucets, educating employees about best practices, establishing recycling programs and adopting greener cleaning policies, the source adds.

-If FMs have bigger budgets, they might be able to convince C-suite executives to invest in energy efficient equipment, enact new policies regarding buy-in from constituents and modify building controls.
+If Facilities managers have bigger budgets, they might be able to convince C-suite executives to invest in energy efficient equipment, enact new policies regarding buy-in from constituents and modify building controls.

 Assessment is crucial